gordonguthrie/pometo/docs/implementation_reference/points_for_improvement.md

 ## The Replicate `/` function over lazy lists

 This does a full pass of the RHS args to get the length - that could be caught by a termination clause in iterate reducing one list scan

+## Sort out the CSS

+Not sorted for `apl` and `apl_results` in Jekyll.

+## Ranks handling

+Ranks are handled as a constant vector in the parser and not expressions that return a vector (yet)

+## Dialyzer

+mais, oui

+## Unused variable definitions

+I got an unresolved blowup that I think was a failure to handle undeclared variables in different ways

+Needs some tests in smoke testing